 To celebrate Benjamin Britten’s 100th birthday, on 22nd November an event was held in the Auden Theatre where Norfolk primary schools, along with Gresham’s Prep School choir, sang a number of songs from Britten’s Friday Afternoons.
 The project was led by former Director of Music Outreach at Gresham’s, Tom Appleton (also guest conductor of the National Youth Choir of Great Britain and member of the Monteverdi Choir).

-Gresham’s also featured as part of BBC Radio 3’s Britten Centenary weekend on 23rd and 24th November; to view a slideshow on their website, click here.
+Gresham’s also featured as part of BBC Radio 3’s Britten Centenary weekend on 23rd and 24th November; you can view a slideshow on their website.